Bogdanp/personal-website/content/post/web-app-from-scratch-01.md

             client_sock.sendall(RESPONSE)
 ```

-If you run the server now and visit http://127.0.0.1:9000 now, you
+If you run the server now and visit http://127.0.0.1:9000, you should
-should see something like this in your console:
+see something like this in your console:

 ``` shell
 Received connection from ('127.0.0.1', 62086)...